augustss/MicroHs/README.md

 ## Compiler
 The compiler is written in Micro Haskell.
-It takes a name of a module and compiles to a target (see below).
+It takes a name of a module (or a file name) and compiles to a target (see below).
 This module should contain the function `main` of type `IO ()` and it will be the entry point to the program.